Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in multiple compartments

-\begin{example}[Two time-scale kinetics in multiple compartments] We take up kinetics from Example~\ref{ex:second} and extend it in a multi-compartment context.
+\begin{example}[(Production from fluctuating source in multiple compartments)] We consider reaction kinetics from Example~\ref {ex:production} and extend it to a spatial multi-compartment setting.
 Recall that the chemical reaction network is given (within compartments) by the set of reactions

-We consider $\Lambda_{k}^{\text{CR}}(\underline x)$ as in~\eqref{eq:second14} with $\kappa_{k}'$ replaced by $\kappa_{kd}'$, $k\in \{\mathfrak 1, \mathfrak 2, \mathfrak 3\}$.
+We consider $\Lambda_{k}^{\mathrm{CR}}(\underline x)$ as in \eqref{eq:second14} with $\kappa_{k}'$ replaced by $\kappa_{kd}'$, $k\in\{\mathfrak1, \mathfrak2, \mathfrak3\}$.
 We have $\underline{\underline x} = (\underline{x}_{\cdot d})_{d\in\mathcal D}$, $\underline{x}_{\cdot d} = (x_{Ad}, x_{Bd})$, and the dynamics are given by